Afan Forest Park – Visitor Centre, near Port Talbot

 The Old Parish Road Walk follows part of the ancient trackway that was the main means of transport in the valley until it fell into disuse in 1920.

-The walk returns to the visitor centre on the former railway line (which is now part of the Afan Valley Cycleway/Sustrans Route 887).
+The walk returns to the visitor centre along a former railway line.

 River and Railway Walk